Road rules and road conditions

 - most roads are wide enough for only one vehicle and there are limited passing areas on the roads

-- other modes of transport, such as golf buggies and quad bikes, are also used on the island.
+- other modes of transport, such as golf buggies and quad bikes, are also used on the island, but currently these are unable to be registered for NSW gazetted roads (* see the note below and the proposed Northern beaches Council Traffic Management Plan).

 Registration of vehicles